Space1111E/Space1111E/README.md

 ## 🧠 About Me

-🎓 MSc in IT – University of Tirana
+🎓 MSc in IT – Faculty of Natural Sciences
 🎯 Graduate of Software Testing Program @ SDA Academy by Protik
 🌱 Currently learning more about test automation (Selenium, Java)